Drama is taught as a discrete subject which also lends itself to cross-curricular links, particularly in relation to English.

 Drama also provides the opportunity to learn new skills and to discover new talents but most importantly, drama activities are fun – making them enjoyable and memorable.

-The curriculum in Years 1-6 allows the children the opportunity to participate in a variety of drama-based lessons including discussions, presentations, performances, role play/improvisations and debates throughout the year.
+The our drama curriculum allows the children the opportunity to participate in a variety of drama-based lessons including discussions, presentations, performances, role play/improvisations and debates throughout the year.
 These include activities such as:

 - writing and performing a speech